dagostix/glowing-waffle/index.md

 - **F-statistic**:

 #### Marginal effects
 This part is often forgotten during the data and model analysis.
-This page explains well how to get margianl effects in R: https://cran.r-project.org/web/packages/margins/vignettes/Introduction.htm
+[This page](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.htm) explains well how to get margianl effects in R.

 #### ANOVA
 The one-way ANOVA is used to compare means of multiple samples.
 They can be the same (null hypothesis) or different (alternative hypothesis).
 Assumptions: (1) observations are random, (2) data is normally distributed and (3) the populations have a normal variance (check with Levene's test)